JanKolo04/JanKolo04/README.md

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/76879087/204387700-7dce75f4-1868-41d1-8882-c4b1edfb9320.gif" width="420" height="280"/>

-Hi, I am a Computer Sience student with backend specialization.

-As a CS student i try develop myself doing projects and read some books about it
+Hi, my name is John I'am student with CS class.
+I improve my skllis in programing and analytical thinking.
+My favorite programing language is PHP, but I also learn Python, because have many cool libraries like OpenCV.

 **About me:**
-- 👨🏻‍💻 My main skills is programing in (PHP, Python, MYSQL) and soloves algorytmics
+- 👨🏻‍💻 My main skills is programing in (PHP, Python, MySQL) and soloves algorytmics
-- 🚀 My current goal is learn aobut API
+- 🚀 My current project is Task 2.0 witch will have more functions
 - 🏄‍♂️ My passion is windsurfing and read books
-- 💻 I wanna by a software enginner with backend specialization
+- 💻 I wanna be Big data / Software engineer

 <br>